kyma-project/kyma/docs/kyma/docs/04-07-aks-xip.io-domain.md

 ---
-title: Install Kyma on a AKS cluster with wildcard DNS
+title: Install Kyma on an AKS cluster with wildcard DNS
 type: Installation
 ---